A Finite-Model-Theoretic View on Propositional Proof Complexity: Discussion: The Power of the Polynomial Calculus and Beyond

 \section{Discussion: The Power of the Polynomial Calculus and Beyond}

 The resolution proof system and the polynomial calculus are two important and well-studied propositional proof systems.
 In this article we characterised their power from the viewpoint of finite model theory.
-We proved that bounded-width resolution ($\kRes$, $k\geq 3$) is complete for existential fixed-point logic ($\EFP$), that Horn-Resolution ($\HRes$) is complete for least fixed-point logic ($\LFP$), and that the bounded-degree (monomial)-PC ($\monPCx{k}, \PCx k, k \geq 2$) over $\mbQ$ are complete for fixed-point logic with counting ($\FPC$) under (numerical) first-order reductions.
+We proved that bounded-width resolution ($\kRes$, $k\geq 3$) is complete for existential fixed-point logic ($\EFP$), that Horn-Resolution ($\HRes$) is complete for least fixed-point logic ($\LFP$), and that the bounded-degree monomial-PC ($\monPCx{k}$) and the degree-$k$ polynomial calculus over $\bbQ$ with bit complexity $n^b$ ($\PC_{k,b}$ for $k \geq 2, b \geq 1$) over $\mbQ$ are complete for fixed-point logic with counting ($\FPC$) under (numerical) first-order reductions.
+Moreover, we showed that the degree-$k$ PC over $\bbQ$ without any restriction on the coefficients ($\PC_k$) can be expressed in $\Cinf$ with $\Oo(k)$ many variables.
+It remains open if $\PC_k$ can also be simulated in the weaker logic $\FPC$, or more generally, in $\ptime$.
+However, our result that $\FPC \equiv \FOnum(\PC_{k,b})$, and the fact that the proof system $\PC_{k,b}$ is strictly weaker than $\PC_k$, suggests that $\PC_k$ is really more powerful than $\FPC$.\\ Interestingly, our Theorem \ref{thm:monPCvsPC:GI} implies that for deciding the graph isomorphism problem in the polynomial calculus, using large coefficients in the refutations does not lead to additional power compared to the $k$-dimensional Weisfeiler Leman isomorphism test, which can be implemented in $\FPC$.
+This raises the question what precisely are the problems for which large coefficients in refutations actually take the power of the proof system beyond that of $\FPC$ and $\PC_{k,b}$.\\

-On the one hand, by considering definability as our measure for expressive power, the classification that we obtain is much finer compared to the one that we get by using standard complexity-theoretic notions.
+Our method that takes definability as the measure for expressive power yields a much finer classification compared to the one that we get by using standard complexity-theoretic notions.
 Indeed, it is well-known that already $\kResx 3$ is $\PTIME$-complete, which means that \emph{all} (fragments of) proof systems that we considered here are equivalent from the viewpoint of (algorithmic) complexity theory.
 In contrast, as we saw, we obtain a more interesting landscape if we measure their descriptive complexity instead.